Last Updated on August 5, 2023 by Easyapns

 The increased spatial performance was observed in both boys and girls while they were immersed in the game.
 The same study also concluded that action games were more effective than word games in enhancing spatial abilities in the subjects

-Let’s divert our thoughts towards the reasons due to which kids literally love to play games.
-From a toddler to a 12-year old, kids are passionate about games due to various reasons.
+Let’s divert our thoughts toward the reasons why kids literally love to play games.
+From a toddler to a 12-year-old, kids are passionate about games due to various reasons.
 Developers nowadays are fully aware of the features which kids love, and they are adding more and more of these aspects in new games.

 We have come a long way since pixelated images and graphics are improving day by day.
 Many developers are aware that the game features need to be appealing to the eyes if it is meant for kids.